You are hereHigh School

 Who is this program for?

 *If you find some of these items to be true for you, then this may be the program you are looking for.

 *High school age students that want to design their own program

 *Students of diverse interests and abilities

-*Students with a clear sense of purpose
+*Students with or seeking a clear sense of purpose

 *Students concerned about peace and justice

 *Students who thrive in a small group environment